Job Search Masterclass Networking for Your Job Search

 Answering Questions About Connecting

-Focus on what truly matters.
+Focus on what matters.

 Informational interviews change the game.
 You stop asking for a job and start collecting the "insider facts" that make you the obvious choice.
-Stop letting luck decide your path and start taking charge by talking to people who can truly help you turn strangers into supporters.
+Stop letting luck decide your path and start taking charge by talking to people who can actually help you turn strangers into supporters.

 Getting good at these talks changes you from just another person applying for jobs to a strategic person who builds their own path forward through strong relationships.